andy-maier/python-garbagetracker/docs/intro.rst

     - wheel
     - pip

-* Install the garbagetracker package and its prerequisite Python packages into the active Python environment:
+* Install the yagot package and its prerequisite Python packages into the active Python environment:

   .. code-block:: bash

-      $ pip install garbagetracker
+      $ pip install yagot

 .. _`Installing a different version`: